DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 These are a way of hosting web pages from GitHub repositories.
 All that is required is a repository set to be publicly visible.
 The repository either needs to be named in the format `username.github.io`, or by selecting the GH pages options in the repository settings.

+You could combine code and documentation repositories by publishing just a subdirectory as a set of GH pages (e.g. a `docs` directory).

 #### [Jekyll](https://jekyllrb.com/)

 This is a static site generator.
 GitHub pages support Jekyll, and will run the rebuild of a static site when changes are committed to the repo.